AL m EnglishShort form of

 "white island" in Old English.
 Its popular use as a feminine name was initiated by actress Whitney Blake (1925-2002) in the 1960s, and further boosted in the 1980s by singer Whitney Houston (1963-2012).

-WILL m EnglishShort form of
+Will m EnglishShort form of

-WILLIAM or other names beginning with
+William and other names beginning with

 Will.
 A famous bearer is American actor Will Smith (1968-), whose full name is Willard.

-WOODY m EnglishEither a diminutive of
+Woody m EnglishEither a diminutive of names containing

-WOODROW, or else from a nickname derived from the English word
+Woodrow, or else from a nickname derived from the English word

-YADIRA f Spanish (Latin American), American (Hispanic)Meaning unknown, possibly derived from an Arabic name.
+Yadira f Spanish (Latin American), American (Hispanic)Meaning unknown, possibly derived from an Arabic name.
 It has been used in Mexico since at least the 1940s, perhaps inspired by the Colombian actress Yadira Jiménez (1928-?), who performed in Mexican films beginning in 1946.